edwin3663/pcie-ltssm-clarity-companion/states/Configuration.Linkwidth.Start.md

 ## Exit Conditions

 ### Case 1: Directed to Disable

+#### Downstream Ports
+If a higher layer directs the port assert the `Disable Link` bit in TS1/TS2 on all lanes that detected a receiver during `Detect`.

+#### Upstream Ports
-If a higher layer instructs the port to disable the link by setting the `Disable Link` bit in TS1/TS2 on all active lanes that detected a receiver during `Detect`.
+If a higher layer directs the port assert the `Disable Link` bit in TS1/TS2 on all lanes that detected a receiver during `Detect`.

 Next State: `Disabled`

 ### Case 2: Directed to Loopback

+**Downstream Ports**
-If a higher layer sets the `Loopback` bit in TS1/TS2 and the Transmitter is capable of acting as a Loopback Lead.
+If a higher layer directs the port to assert the `Loopback` bit in TS1/TS2 on all lanes that detected a receiver during `Detect` and the Transmitter is capable of acting as a Loopback Lead.

+**Upstream Ports**
+If a higher layer directs the port to assert the `Loopback` bit in TS1/TS2 on all lanes that detected a receiver during `Detect`.

 Next State: `Loopback`